-11 SAFETY
+9 SAFETY

-A. Wear an x-ray film badge or dosimeter when operating instruments that generate xrays.
+- A. Wear an X-ray film badge or dosimeter when operating instruments that generate X-rays.
+Wear an x-ray film badge or dosimeter when operating instruments that generate x-rays.
 The instruments have protective enclosures and internal safety interlocks to prevent inadvertent x-ray radiation exposure.
-Never bypass or disable safety interlocks on instruments.

-B. Wear personal protective gear and use engineering controls that are appropriate for the task being performed (e.g., safety glasses when cutting and chemical fume hood when etching).
+Never bypass or disable safety interlocks on instruments. - B. Wear personal protective gear and use engineering controls that are appropriate for the task being performed (e.g., safety glasses when cutting and chemical fume hood when etching).
 Electrical or mechanical hazards may require special precautions (e.g., grounding to prevent electric shock or wearing a face guard to prevent impact from flying debris.)
 Review instrument technical procedures and pertinent material Safety Data Sheets (SDS) prior to conducting examinations.
-If additional guidance is required, contact the Laboratory Health and Safety Group.